ashleysally00/simple/docs.md

 And welcome.

-This paragraph describes how to talk to a robot that will do some of your chores for you.
+Hope your day is going great - this section describes how to talk to a robot that will do some of your chores for you.